stevedsun/stevedsun.github.io/about/index.md

 - [Notion Graph View](https://github.com/stevedsun/notion-graph-view) - Generate a roam research like network graph view from your Notion pages.
 - [Useless Ideas Public API](https://q24.io/useless) - A public Rest API to query quotes and ideas from [Notion](https://notion.so) database provided by [灵感买家俱乐部](https://club.q24.io/).
-- [Useless Ideas Chrome Extension](https://github.com/stevedsun/useless-idea-chrome-extension) - A Chrome extension giving you random ideas.
+- [Useless Ideas Chrome Extension](https://github.com/stevedsun/useless-idea-chrome-extension) - A Chrome extension that gives you random ideas.

 ## Where to find me?